-To access the target Shapes and Size Presets display, tap the red and white target icon in the upper left hand corner of the reticle display.
+To access the target Shapes and Size Presets display, tap the Target button next to the target size display.

 Mil-Dot Ballistics now allows you to select two basic shapes, circle or square, and a number of of realistic target shapes.
 When you choose one of the basic shapes, you can adjust the size of the target to match the height or width of any target or landmark to establish a range estimation of the target.
-You can save commonly used target sizes in the Size Presets section of the Basic Shapes display..
+You can save commonly used target sizes in the Size Presets section of the Basic Shapes display.